kvn-31/twn_devops-bootcamp/notes/15_configuration_with_ansible.md

         - vars
     ```
 - in the inventory file
+- there is a defined order in which variables are loaded -> see variable precedence

 ## Conditionals
 - use `when` to execute a task only if a condition is met